EdwinVW/dapr-workshop/Assignment04/README.md

 ## DIY instructions

-First open the `src` folder in this repo in VS Code.
+First open the `src` or `java` folder in this repo in VS Code.
 Then open the [Dapr state management documentation](https://docs.dapr.io/developing-applications/building-blocks/state-management/) and start hacking away.
 Make sure you use the default Redis state-store component provided out of the box by Dapr.

 ## Step by step instructions

-To get step-by-step instructions to achieve the goals, open the [step-by-step instructions](step-by-step.md).
+To get step-by-step instructions to achieve the goals, open the step-by-step instructions [for .NET](step-by-step.md) or [for Java](step-by-step-java.md).

 ## Next assignment